sovity/sovity-daps/README.md

 sovity's implementation of the Dynamic Attribute Provisioning Service (DAPS) based on the Keycloak IAM platform.

+{% hint style="danger" %}
+DAPS must be used together with the DSPortal.
+There is no standalone support for DAPS offered by sovity.
+{% endhint %}

 ## Table of Contents

 <!-- TOC start (generated with https://github.com/derlin/bitdowntoc) -->